MattHammond94/Social_Network/recipe.md

-# Recipes Model and Repository Classes Design Recipe
+# Social Network Model and Repository Classes Design Recipe

 ## 1. Design and Create the table